Research

 Abstract: Since its inception, the Federalist Society has been a key player in the conservative legal movement but its scope of influence on political processes and the U.S. judiciary has not been fully defined.
 We argue Federalist Society affiliation provides a low-cost, high-information cue to senators voting on nominees.
 Specifically, we investigate how Federalist Society affiliation shapes a senator’s voting behavior on judicial nominations.
 Using a novel dataset of 62,549 roll-call votes on U.S. district, circuit, and Supreme Court nominations from 1991-2020, we find that Federalist Society affiliation dramatically impacts the likelihood of receiving a senator’s vote.
 Even when accounting for the nominating president, partisan differences intensify with Democrats less likely to vote for Federalist Society affiliated nominees than Republicans at all levels of the judicial hierarchy.
 Interestingly, a senator’s own affiliation does not alter their voting pattern, indicating nominee affiliation is a crucial cue when senators vote on judicial nominees.

-Bird, Christine, Rachael Houston, and Marcy Shieh, “From Ads to Action: Exploring the Impact of Interest
+Bird, Christine, Rachael Houston, and Marcy Shieh, “Ad-Dressing the Bench: The Impact of Interest Group Ads on Partisan Perceptions of Supreme Court Confirmations” (Under Review)

 Bird, Christine and Bethany Blackstone, “The Supreme Court’s Policy Agenda” (In Preparation for Submission)